nf-core/differentialabundance/docs/usage.md

 - a description of the features, for our initial RNA-seq application this is simply the GTF file from which gene annotations can be derived
 - a specification of how the matrix should be split, and how the resulting groups should be compared

+Currently, this limits the usage of differentialabundance to genomics applications where a GTF annotation file is available.
+Future developments of the pipeline will encompass changes that enable users to use the pipeline on more generic cases.

 ## Observations (samplesheet) input

 ```bash